 Good Practice Area #9

-How the organisation responds
+How the organisation responds to incidents of racism

 SBS: Participatory design in developing employee complaints management process